Zuni Fetishes

 Measurements: Â It is 1 3/4" tall, 2 5/8" wide, and 1 1/4" deep.

-Pig fetishes are not used in Zuni religious traditions, but they are an example of the carvers' ingenuity, skill, and adaptability.
+Mouse are not used in Zuni religious ceremonies, but they are one of the animals that Zuni fetish carvers make, to showcase their creativity, ingenuity, and skill.

 Fetishes